docker/docs/compose/compose-file/index.md

     options:
       syslog-address: "tcp://192.168.0.42:123"

-To limit the amount of logs stored there are two options key-value pairs:
+The default driver [json-file](/engine/admin/logging/overview.md#json-file), has options to limit the amount of logs stored.
+To do this, use a key-value pair for maximum storage size and maximum number of files:

     options:
       max-size: "200k"
       max-file: "10"

-This example would store log files until the reach a `max-size` of 200kB, and then rotate them.
+The example shown above would store log files until they reach a `max-size` of 200kB, and then rotate them.
 The amount of individual log files stored is specified by the `max-file` value.
 As logs grow beyond the max limits, older log files are removed to allow storage of new logs.

-An example `docker-compose.yml` file that limits logging storage
+Here is an example `docker-compose.yml` file that limits logging storage:

     services:
       some-service: